What Is Oracle Database

 • No limit on memory or database size

-• Include many features, but no as many as EE
+• Include many features, but not as many as EE

-3) Expression Edition (XE) is a free-to-use version of the Oracle Database that is available on both Windows and GNU/Linux platforms.
+3) Expression Edition (XE) is a free-to-use version of the Oracle Database, available on both Windows and Linux platforms.
 These are the features of Oracle Database XE 18c:

 • Limited to 2 CPUs

-• Can use the maximum of 2GB of RAM, and has 12GB of user data.
+• It can use a maximum of 2GB of RAM and has 12GB of user data.

 In this tutorial, you have learned about the Oracle Database, its notable features, and editions.